Farnaz’s Expertise:

 PhD Researcher

 Isobel Leason is a Product Design Engineer and a PhD researcher at The Inclusionaries Lab.
-She has a background in Product Design Engineering with an M.Eng from the Glasgow School of Art and the University of Glasgow, where she gained a passion for understanding and improving human experiences.
+She has a background in Product Design Engineering with an M.Eng from the Glasgow School of Art and the University of Glasgow.

-Isobel has also worked in the orthodontic technology sector and looks to bring these experiences in oral care and design together in a holistic approach to problem solving.
+Isobel has also worked in the orthodontic technology sector and enjoys bringing these experiences in oral care and design together.
 During her masters project, Isobel worked closely with maxillofacial treatment providers to design a recovery device which improves patient experience following orthognathic surgery.

 “The greatest tragedy for any human being is going through their entire lives believing the only perspective that matters is their own.”